nwg-piotr/sgtk-menu/README.md

 ### [sway] Submenu not scrollable

-This is a bug either in sway 1.2, or GTK: if the menu height exceeds the screen height, it becomes unresponsive.
+This is a bug either in sway 1.2, or GTK: if the menu height exceeds the screen height, it becomes partially unresponsive.
 The script uses a ~~tricky as hell~~ workaround, but you must specify how many entries fit in your screen vertically.
 By default it's 30.
 If it's too much to your screen, try the `-t <T>` argument w/ a value < 30.